mbaggett66/HappyPawsKennel/README.md

 By keeping the data access logic separate, I could easily replace the service for testing purposes without affecting the rest of the application.
 This pattern can be used in real-world projects, and it helps create more modular, flexible, and professional ASP.NET applications.

+Week 12 - CRUD

+For Week 12, I focused on implementing CRUD (Create, Read, Update, Delete) functionality for the Dog entity in the HappyPaws Kennel web application.
+This enhancement allows users to add new dogs, view detailed information, update existing records, and remove dogs directly through the user-friendly web interface.
+To ensure the program was efficient and responsive, I utilized Entity Framework Core with asynchronous methods such as ToListAsync, FindAsync, and SaveChangesAsync, whichenables smooth data retrieval and updates without blocking the application.

+I scaffolded the DogController to manage user interactions and linked it to the HappyPawsContext database context to handle all data-related operations.
+I also added form validation to the Create and Edit views, ensuring that users provide accurate and complete information before submitting changes.
+This prevents common data entry errors and improves overall reliability.

+Once all of the components were connected and tested, the Dog management system became fully functional within the HappyPaws Kennel application.
+The kennel staff can now easily manage dog records from one centralized place, making it much more practical for tracking kennel occupancy and daily operations.
+This week's additions represent a key step in creating a more interactive and efficient kennel management tool.